carloslmar/rg351v-usb-audio/README.md

 You'll need to relaunch your emulator after plugging/unplugging/updating /etc/asound.conf.
 Oh, and alsamixer doesn't save your volume selection by default. run "sudo alsactl store" to do this.

 After all the steps are completed, you may copy UsbAudio.sh and SpeakerAudio.sh to roms/Tools.
-If your audio does not work, restart the audio service by running `systemctl --user restart pulseaudio`
+If your audio does not work, restart the audio service by running `systemctl --user restart pulseaudio` or set your device to sleep, then wake it back up by tapping the power button.